 \subsection{Privileged Safe Actor Critic Learning}

-The actor and critic models learn purely from the abstract sequences generated by world models.
-Specifically, at time step $t$, the actor model, parameterized with the learnable network parameter $\theta$, operates on the state $s_{t}^{-}$ to predict the policy distribution $\pi_\theta(a_t\mid s^{-}_t)$.
-The critic models, on the other hand, operate on the state $s_{t}^{-}$ and $s_{t}^{+}$ to estimate the long-term expected returns $v_{\psi_r} (s_{t}^{-}, s_{t}^{+})$ and $v_{\psi_r} (s_{t}^{-}, s_{t}^{+})$.
+The actor and critics learn purely from the abstract sequences generated by world models.
+Specifically, at time step $t$, the actor, parameterized with the learnable network parameter $\theta$, operates on the state $s_{t}^{-}$ to predict the policy distribution $\pi_\theta(a_t\mid s^{-}_t)$.
+The critics, on the other hand, operate on the state $s_{t}^{-}$ and $s_{t}^{+}$ to estimate the long-term expected returns $v_{\psi_r} (s_{t}^{-}, s_{t}^{+})$ and $v_{\psi_r} (s_{t}^{-}, s_{t}^{+})$.
 Figure \ref{fig:actor-critic-learning} is presented for a clear visualization of our training pipeline.
-In summary, the key components of the actor-critic model are:
+In summary, the key components of the actor and critics are:

-\textbf{Twisted Imagination} is a procedure for generating abstract sequences from the world model, leveraging low-dimensional privileged information.
+\textbf{Twisted Imagination (TI).} \textit{Twisted Imagination} is a procedure for generating abstract sequences from the world model, leveraging low-dimensional privileged information.
 As illustrated in Figure \ref{fig:actor-critic-learning}, starting from the representations of replayed inputs \(s_t^{-}\) and \(s_t^{+}\), the actor samples an action \(a_{t}\) from the policy distribution \(\pi_\theta(a_t \mid s^{-}_t)\), utilizing \(s_t^{-}\) from the naive world model.
 Subsequently, each world model predicts its next representations \(s_{t + 1}^{-}\) and \(s_{t + 1}^{+}\).
 The cost \(\hat{c}_{t}\) and reward \(\hat{r}_{t}\) can then be predicted by the respective predictors until the time step \(t\) reaches the imagination horizon \(H = 15\).
-This synchronization of the imagination process across the two world models enables the actor and critic to learn from coherent simulated trajectories.
+This synchronization of the imagination process across the two world models enables the actor and critics to learn from coherent simulated trajectories.